Kwameop22/PythonProjects/README.md

-# PythonProjects
+# To-Do List
-This is a repository I will be using for storing my python projects
+This is a project meant for writing or storing one's activities for a certain period(day,week,month,year)